Custom Software vs Off-the-shelf: Best Approach for Business Growth

 As per your requirement, a custom software solution will be the perfect match.

 Further, a custom solution can give you an extra edge over your competitors where you can gain useful insights about your customers.
 In turn, helping the sales team in quicker and more accurate decision making, and enhancing overall customer experience and satisfaction.
+Here’s the case study of our client, Stubbs & Woottons, for whom we have built custom business solutions according to their needs.

 Talking about the adoption trends of the two types of software (say for example in ERP category), it can be projected that there could be a marginal decline in the usage of off-the-shelf software and an increase in usage of the custom software.
 Let us understand it more clearly from the graph below (published in ScholarWorks).